If You Believe You Have Experienced Sexual Harassment/Sexual Misconduct

 In some circumstances, students and employees may need safety-related assistance.
-The Department of Public Safety, Residence Life staff and/or local police can assist and are available 24/7.
+The Office of Public Safety, Residence Life staff and/or local police can assist and are available 24/7.

 - Providence Police (Emergency): 911 (9-911 from campus phone)